There is a problem…

 However, in the process we stopped focusing on the work itself.

 Conventional project management approaches are well defined.
-The PMI Body of Knowledge includes knowledge areas such as scope, time and cost management, as well as quality, risk and procurement management.
+The Project Management Institute (PMI) Body of Knowledge includes knowledge areas such as scope, time and cost management, as well as quality, risk and procurement management.
 These functions are essential to managing large and complex projects, but they are by no means the only activities required to support successful project outcomes.
 The conventional approach is largely missing a crucial dimension – designing and managing work execution at a detailed, controllable level.

 The principles of Production Management have been extensively researched and documented by Operations Management and Industrial Engineering researchers and practitioners.
 These methods have been applied successfully in manufacturing and other sectors over many decades with consistent results – higher productivity of labor, increased returns on invested capital, more efficient work processes, and less waste.